-(7) "Date of filing" of a local government final decision involving approval, conditional approval, or denial of a substantial development permit is the date of actual receipt by the department of a local government's final decision on the permit.
+$(\underline{76})$ "Date of filing" of a local government final decision involving approval, conditional approval, or denial of a substantial development permit is the date of actual receipt by the department of a local government's final decision on the permit.

-(8) "Date of filing" involving approval, conditional approval, or denial of a variance or conditional use permit is the date of transmittal of the department's final decision on the variance or conditional use permit to local government and the applicant.
+$(\underline{87})$ "Date of filing" involving approval, conditional approval, or denial of a variance or conditional use permit7 is the date of transmittal of the department's final decision on the variance or conditional use permit to local government and the applicant.

-(9) Date of filing for a substantial development permit transmitted simultaneously with a shoreline conditional use permit or variance permit, or both, has the same meaning as subsection (8) of this section.
+(98) Date of filing for a substantial development permit transmitted simultaneously with a shoreline conditional use permit or variance permit, or both, has the same meaning as subsection (78) of this section.

-(10) The department shall notify the local government and the applicant of the date of filing by written communication, either through mail or email, followed by telephone if necessary, to ensure that the applicant has received the full written decision.
+(109) The department shall notify the local government and the applicant of the date of filing by written communication, either through mail or email, telephone or electronic means, followed by written communication, telephone if necessary, to ensure that the applicant has received the full written decision.